nightwatchjs/mobile-helper-tool/README.md

 | --avd          | Create a new AVD                           |
 | --system-image | Install a new system-image                 |

+For more details on the usage of the `install` subcommand, please refer to [this doc](docs/subcommands/install.md).

 #### 4. uninstall

 This subcommand allows you to uninstall a system-image, delete an AVD, or uninstall an app from a target device.